nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/ChristmasPastryShop/README.md

 	"{delicacyName} - {current price - formatted to the second decimal place} lv"

 Note: Do not use "\r\n" for a new line.

+## Constructor

+The constructor of the Delicacy should take the following parameters upon initialization:

+	string delicacyName, double price